grinnell-cs/csc151-images/_eboards/eboard04.md

 Lab
 ---

+### Notes

-_Note: You are best off right clicking on the link to the Racket file and saving it in an appropriate place._
+* You are best off right clicking on the link to the Racket file and saving it in an appropriate place.
+* As you may have noticed, the autograder cares that you have the right file name and that you give your values the right names.
+Following these kinds of guidelines is good practice.

+### Questions and answers